haqueamir70-coder/dockerized-application-devops/README.md

 The application is packaged inside an Nginx container.

-Docker image:
+Docker Image:

-The application files are copied into the container:
+Application files are copied into:

 ---